Caregiver stress

-Caregiver syndrome or caregiver stress is a condition that strongly manifests exhaustion, anger, rage, or guilt resulting from unrelieved caring for a chronically ill patient.
-This condition is not listed in the United States' Diagnostic and Statistical Manual of Mental Disorders, although the term is often used by many healthcare professionals in that country.
-The equivalent used in many other countries, the ICD-11, does include the condition.
+Caregiver syndrome or caregiver stress is a condition that manifests exhaustion, anger, rage, or guilt resulting from unrelieved caring for a chronically ill person.
+This condition is not listed in the United States' Diagnostic and Statistical Manual of Mental Disorders, although healthcare professionals use the term in that country.
+The equivalent in many other countries, the ICD-11, does list caregiver stress.